NTavou/Prosper-Loan-Exploration/README.md

 # Prosper-Loan-Exploration

+* Investigated a data set from PROSPER loan lending platform using R and exploratory data analysis techniques, exploring both single variables and relationships between variables.

-This repository contains the Explore and Summarize project for Udacity's Data Analyst nanodegree.
+This project is part of the Data Analyst Nanodegree by [Udacity](https://www.udacity.com/).